Historic ceremony to confer Colchester city status

 Following speeches from the Mayor and Lord Lieutenant, the sole business item of the meeting will see members vote on a resolution to change from Colchester Borough Council to Colchester City Council.
 Once approved, Colchester officially becomes a city and the meeting will formally close – reconvening several minutes later for the first full meeting of Colchester City Council and a ceremony to confer honorary aldermanship on former mayor and long-serving councillor Peter Chillingworth.

-After more speeches, the inaugural meeting of Colchester City Council will close and dignitaries, members and special guests will process from the chamber to a private reception.
+Following more speeches, the inaugural meeting of Colchester City Council will close and dignitaries, members and special guests will process from Moot Hall to a private reception.

 Cllr David King, Leader of the Council, said: “This meeting represents a significant moment in the long history of Colchester, as we change from a borough to a city.